asntech/intervene/README.rst

 	conda install -c bioconda intervene

 This will install all the dependencies and you are ready to use Intervene.
-Make sure you have R installed.

 Install using `pip`
 -------------------